presidentofusa/blog/site/content/values/_index.md

     text: "Twenty-five hundred living ships, eleven hundred hospital ships and the bird of prey as captain and commander "
     imageUrl: img/472127424_122186412584131042_345133602801411564_n.jpg
+  - heading: "Captain of Chaos "
+    text: Under challenge by my mother she said " You bring on everything you have against my son including all the forces of Chaos against my son this next universe life challenge" and when I completed the universe life challenge against all the forces Two days later Chaos named Captain for completing the challenge with all of Chaos against me
+    imageUrl: img/images.jpeg
 ---